Skip to main content

 If you're comfortable with such things, we have a command-line tool to create Floe Packages.
 It ensures everything is set up correctly and adds a couple of nice-to-have features, particularly for users who want to install the package manually rather than with Floe's GUI.

-However, you can use any ZIP program to create Floe Packages.
+However, for regular packages, you can use any ZIP program to create them.
 Just make sure they follow the structure described in the next section, and rename the resulting .zip to .floe-pkg.
+Creating encrypted packages requires floe-packager and is not yet documented.

 Download